d-a-n/react-native-webbrowser/README.md

 # react-native-webbrowser
-A cross-platform (iOS / Android), full-featured in-app web browser component for React Native that is highly highly customizable.
+A cross-platform (iOS / Android), full-featured in-app web browser component for React Native that is highly customizable.
 Currently you can hide the address-, status- and toolbar.
 Aditionally the foreground and background colors can be modified.

 ## Install